 United Arab Emirates President Sheikh Zayed bin Sultan al-Nahayan opened the country's first university on Thursday (10 November).

-United Arab Emirates President Sheikh Zayed bin Sultan al-Nahayan opened the country's first university on Thursday (10 November).
+Background: United Arab Emirates President Sheikh Zayed bin Sultan al-Nahayan opened the country's first university on Thursday (10 November).
 The occasion emphasized the importance placed on adult education by the country's government.

 SYNOPSIS: The university is situated at the oasis town of al-Ain, about 100 miles from the capital of Abu Dhabi.
 When he arrived for the opening, Sheikh Zayed was accompanied by senior members of the government, crown princes, diplomats and leading educationist from the Arab world.

 The ceremony was also attended by delegates to an international conference on education being held in Abu Dhabi.

 The United Arab Emirates-a federation of what were formerly the Trucial States in the Arabian Gulf-is one of the leading Arab countries in the field of education.
 It provides compulsory education for all children, and also runs and adult literacy programme.
 The country has pioneered attitudes supporting Arab and Islamic education.

 The new university will cater for students leaving the country's schools which number well over 200.
 Admission will also be open to students from other nations.